shreejitmurthy/asura/README.md

 This is similar to another one of my projects, [SmallGraphicsLayer](https://github.com/shreejitmurthy/SmallGraphicsLayer).
 SGL is on indefinite pause (commits are scant), but it is a useful reference for Asura since it uses sokol and contains some design principles that reflect in Asura.

-Asura now fully relies on sokol, and cannot interop with any other windowing and context creation library (glfw, SDL, etc.).
-Right now the sokol windowing layer is used extremely minimally (by design).
-If I choose to create a game using anything other than `sokol_app`, then I will make the appropriate changes to support this.

 ## Features
 ### Basic Debug Text Rendering
 ```cpp